TotalAV Review: Quick Expert Summary

-That said, TotalAV is reasonably priced, secured by a strong anti-malware engine, offers a 7-day free trial, and comes with a 30-day risk-free money-back guarantee.
+That said, TotalAV is reasonably priced, offers a 7-day free trial, and comes with a 30-day risk-free money-back guarantee (14 days for monthly subscribers).
 If you’re looking for a simple-to-use antivirus with near-perfect malware detection rates and a couple of really useful internet security features, TotalAV is a good choice.

 TotalAV Full Review

-TotalAV offers a variety of affordable plans that cover all major operating systems, are cheaper than most competitors, and come with a 30-day money-back guarantee.
+TotalAV offers a variety of affordable plans that cover all major operating systems, are reasonably priced, and come with a 30-day money-back guarantee.

 TotalAV Security Features